 - Checking machine bolts, levers, hinges, etc. to ensure everything is tightened to the correct tolerances

-- Cleaning vision systems and camera lens’ to ensure they are free of debris
+- Cleaning vision systems and camera lenses’ to ensure they are free of debris

-- Cleaning debris from machine and surrounding area to ensure the machine can operate efficiently
+- Cleaning debris from the machine and surrounding area to ensure the machine can operate efficiently

 2. Create a Machine Preventative Maintenance Schedule

-Rather than maintaining machines on an as needed basis, creating a schedule to perform routine maintenance checks can help keep production moving.
-By scheduling preventative maintenance tasks, especially those that may require significant downtime, during off hours or at times when production is slower, you can ensure that these tasks won’t interfere with your ability to meet production goals.
+Rather than maintaining machines on an as-needed basis, creating a schedule to perform routine maintenance checks can help keep production moving.
+By scheduling preventative maintenance tasks, especially those that may require significant downtime, you can ensure that these tasks won’t interfere with your ability to meet production goals.
+When scheduled during off hours or at times when production is slower, downtime impacts can be decreased.

 3. Maintain a Spare Parts Inventory